 3. Book Services in Advance

 Though the number of hotels and resorts are bigger than it was before, at a certain time of the year, it is still hard to find a room if you expect a comfortable stay.
 If you travel independently, go online for at least a hotel booking to ensure your arrangement.
-Online booking tools available now range from airport pick up to luxurious river journeys.
+Online booking tools available now range from airport pick up to luggage storage and luxurious river journeys.

 4. How much you should spend on a holiday in Myanmar